codea-holic/codea-holic/README.md

  <br />

 &nbsp;***Talking about Personal Stuffs:***<br/>
-🎓 Learning DSA and its fundamentals using Java.<br />
+🎓 Learned DSA and its fundamentals using Java.<br />
-👨‍💻 Passionate about Competitive Coding and Development of APPS.<br />
+👨‍💻 Passionate about learning new things related to Development & Operation. <br />
+👨‍💻 Golang Developer
 <!-- 👁️ -->
-🎯 Open source enthusiast and growing web developer<br />
+🎯 Open source enthusiast and growing DevOps Engineer<br />
 <hr>

 <p align="center">